-As a result of this abnormality, the way that force is normally transmitted between the bone surfaces is altered.
-The labrum can end up bearing the forces that should normally be distributed evenly throughout the hip joint.
+This abnormality changes the way force is normally transmitted between the bone surfaces.
+The labrum can end up bearing the forces are normally distributed evenly throughout the hip joint.
 In addition, more force is placed on a smaller surface of the hip cartilage and labrum.
 Over time, the smooth articular cartilage becomes frayed and wears away and the labrum becomes torn or damaged.
-These degenerative changes can progress to early osteoarthritis.
+These degenerative (gradual) changes can lead to early osteoarthritis.

 Adolescent hip dysplasia usually results from developmental dysplasia of the hip (DDH) that is undiscovered or untreated during infancy or early childhood.

 DDH can occur in families, passed on from one generation to the next.
-It can be present in either hip and in any individual.
-It usually affects the left hip and occurs more often in:
+It can be present in either hip, though it usually affects the left hip.
+It can occur in anyone but occurs more often in:

 - Located in the groin area, although it may sometimes be more toward the outside of the hip

-- Occasional and mild initially, but may increase in frequency and intensity over time
+- Occasional and mild at first, but it may increase in frequency (how often you feel it) and intensity (how much it hurts) over time

 - Worse with activity or near the end of the day